NUS-HPC-AI-Lab/VideoSys/docs/opensora.md

 ### Inference

 You can perform video inference using DiT model as follows.
-We are still working on the video ckpt.
+Model weights can be downloaded [here](https://github.com/hpcaitech/Open-Sora/tree/main?tab=readme-ov-file#model-weights).

 ```shell
 # Use script